 (Folder): Press to switch between turning the most recently selected satellite radio category on or off.
-The category icon (CAT) will illuminate in the display when a specific category is selected (the icon will not selected, NO CATEGORY SELECTED will display.
+The category icon (CAT) will illuminate in the display when a specific category is selected (the icon will not illuminate during CATEGORY ALL).
+If no category has ever been selected, NO CATEGORY SELECTED will display.

 Note: Separate categories can be set for SAT1, SAT2 or SAT3.
 Refer to Satellite radio menu for further information on selecting a satellite radio category.